apache/nuttx/configs/open1788/README.txt

          System.map        - Symbols in the kernel-space ELF file

        Loading these .elf files with OpenOCD is tricky.
-It appears to me that when nuttx_user.elf is loaded, it destroys the the nuttx image in FLASH.
+It appears to me that when nuttx_user.elf is loaded, it destroys the nuttx image in FLASH.
 But loading the nuttx ELF does not harm the nuttx_user.elf in FLASH.
 Conclusion:  Always load nuttx_user.elf before nuttx.